-Comparative information shall be disclosed with respect to the preceding period for all amounts reported in the current period's financial statements, unless PFRS permits or requires otherwise.
+Comparative information shall be disclosed with respect to the preceding period for all amounts reported in the current period's financial statements, unless an accounting standard permits or requires otherwise.

 Asset measurement

 Assets are usually valued at cost, fair value, or the lower of cost and net realizable value.